grimoire/mmdetection-to-tensorrt/README.md

 ```

 Or if you want to open a terminal inside de container:

 ```shell
 sudo docker run --gpus all -it --rm -v ${your_data_path}:${bind_path} --entrypoint bash mmdet2trt_docker:v1.0
 ```

 Example conversion:

 ```shell
 sudo docker run --gpus all -it --rm -v ${your_data_path}:${bind_path} mmdet2trt_docker:v1.0 ${bind_path}/config.py ${bind_path}/checkpoint.pth ${bind_path}/output.trt
 ```

 ## Usage

-how to create a tensorrt model from mmdet model (converting might take few minutes)(Might have some warning when converting.)
+how to create a TensorRT model from mmdet model (converting might take few minutes)(Might have some warning when converting.)
 detail can be found in [getting_started.md](./docs/getting_started.md)

 ### CLI